diqidoq/lars/README.md

 ## There is still one important point to make

-It's not about fork and splitting the hell out of a community.
-I am an advocate of building and motivating communities and to bundle forces, not too loose them.
-So if anything of this white paper can go in somewhere else or can be remerged into another existing project, I am absolutely fine with that.
-Until then I try to prevent to stir up a hornets' nest by trying to discuss this dream inside of exisitng projects yet.
+It's not about forking and splitting the hell out of a community.
+I am an advocate for building, grouping and motivating communities and to bundle forces, not too loose them.
+So if anything of this white paper here can go into something else or can be remerged into another existing project, I am absolutely fine with that.
+It's all about improvement.
+But until then I try to prevent to stir up a hornets' nest by trying to discuss this dream inside of exisitng projects yet, since there are too mayn aspects which can get in the way of the roadmaps of other projects.